Fan Tutorial 2 - Design System - Part 1

 andStructure

 .
-You can click the “Enter” button from the keyboard or select theCreate & add new
+You press the “Enter” button from your keyboard or select theCreate & add new

-option to create multiple components without leaving the popup.Your components tree should now look like this:
+option to create multiple components without leaving the popup.Your components tree should now look like in the Figure Fan Structure.

-You can drag and drop components in the tree.
-You can also move components to another project by selecting Move to Project
+You can drag and drop components in the tree to change their hierarchy level.

-In Valispace, Valis are parameters of components that contain your engineering values.
+In Valispace, Valis are technical parameters that contain your engineering values.
 Valis have properties such as formulas, values, history, and much more.
 Your newly created components already contain two Valis, Mass

 and PowerConsumption